 Keep in mind that Newark Liberty is located in nearby New Jersey, but getting to New York from Newark International is easy enough if NJ Transit has no delays.

-Taxis are also readily available for new arrivals, but you’ll pay a shiny penny.
+Taxis are readily available for new arrivals, but you’ll pay a shiny penny.
 For example, the flat taxi rate for JFK to Penn Station is around $50.
 You’re better off combining the subways and train service for the best prices, unless you’re staying in a neighborhood underserviced by the metro system (doubtful).

 As for getting around the city itself, my honest advice is don’t shy away from the New York City subway.

 Now I’ll be the first person to admit that the subway’s a little slow and erratic, especially on weekends, but the extensive metro system is still the cheapest way to move around America’s biggest city.
+Check out these maps to have an idea how the subway works in New York.

 Not sure what to see in New York City in 2 days?
 My goal is to help you create a game plan.